 Science 5: Chemical and Physical Properties

-Put weather to work by exploring renewal energy in Nova Scotia in this build and design workshop.
+Put weather to work by capturing the wind in this building and designing workshop.
 Learn about the inner workings of wind turbines and use your knowledge of forces to engineer and test blades that will drive a real electric generator.
 Groups will then explore how wind power is used in transportation, creating and racing sail cars built with recycled materials.

 Explore current and static electricity in this jam-packed 1-hour workshop.
 Groups of students are challenged to hook up simple, series and parallel circuits on our circuit boards.
-Students get an up close look at how positive static electricity can be with the Van de Graaff.
+Students get an up-close look at how positive static electricity can be with the Van de Graaff.

 Science 6: Electricity